AidenLM/DikDur/README.md

 ## 🏁 Final Project Summary

-With the successful completion of Sprint 3, the DikDur project reached its initial MVP goals.
-Over three sprints, the team progressed from ideation to deployment, delivering a functional posture analysis web platform.
+With the successful completion of Sprint 3, the **DikDur** project reached its initial MVP goals.
+Over three sprints, the team progressed from ideation to deployment, delivering a functional **posture analysis web platform**.

 ### 🌟 Highlights from All Sprints
 - 🎯 **Total Story Points Completed:** 415